Numerical digit

-A numerical digit (often shortened to just digit) is a single symbol used alone (such as "2") or in combinations (such as "25"), to represent numbers in a positional numeral system.
-The name "digit" comes from the fact that the ten digits (Latin digiti meaning fingers) of the hands correspond to the ten symbols of the common base 10 numeral system, i.e. the decimal (ancient Latin adjective decem meaning ten) digits.
+A numerical digit (often shortened to just digit) or numeral is a single symbol used alone (such as "1"), or in combinations (such as "15"), to represent numbers in positional notation, such as the common base 10.
+The name "digit" originates from the Latin digiti meaning fingers.

-For a given numeral system with an integer base, the number of different digits required is given by the absolute value of the base.
-For example, the decimal system (base 10) requires ten digits (0 through to 9), whereas the binary system (base 2) requires two digits (0 and 1).
+For any numeral system with an integer base, the number of different digits required is the absolute value of the base.
+For example, decimal (base 10) requires ten digits (0 to 9), and binary (base 2) requires only two digits (0 and 1).
+Bases greater than 10 require more than 10 digits, for instance hexadecimal (base 16) requires 16 digits (usually 0 to 9 and A to F).

 Overview

 In a basic digital system, a numeral is a sequence of digits, which may be of arbitrary length.
 Each position in the sequence has a place value, and each digit has a value.
 The value of the numeral is computed by multiplying each digit in the sequence by its place value, and summing the results.